Project Vartak: Bridge construction

-In 1986, it was decided by the Border Roads Organisation to go in for construction of permanent bridges departmentally.
+In 1986, Border Roads Organisation decided to go in for construction of permanent bridges departmentally.
 This resulted in the creation of a Bridge Construction Company, 1441 BCC, which was allotted to Vartak.
 The first bridge constructed by 1441 BCC was a pre-stressed concrete bridge Kamla II on the Balipara – Charduar – Tawang road.
 Subsequently, six more permanent bridges were completed by 1993.
-1441 BCC continues to construct high quality permanent bridges, even at altitudes of over 10000 feet and across swift mountain rivers in Arunachal Pradesh and Assam.
+1441 BCC continues to construct high-quality permanent bridges, even at altitudes of over 10,000 feet and across swift mountain rivers in Arunachal Pradesh and Assam.